tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 In this case, my consciousness was prompted through juxtaposition with another human who acted differently from me.
 The difference prompted questions in my mind.
 My experience reinforces Csikszentmihalyi's argument that when we "... see the world different from one another, [recognizing that] [t]here is no one right way to behave, and each role requires different skills," it moves us toward consciousness.

 I asked my wife if she could remember her first awareness of consciousness.
 She says when she was a young girl growing up in the Mormon church, someone explained to her the doctrine of polygamy, and she felt repulsed by it.
 She reacted so strongly that she decided that internally, in her mind, she could believe whatever she wanted and wouldn't have to follow or agree with polygamy.
 She realized her mind was a private sphere that was hers alone.
 No one else could enter the castle of her mind.
 It was her house, her space, and she could believe whatever she wanted.
-The outside world had no ability to enter.
 It was the first time she became aware of her private sphere of thought.

 <figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/shannon-castles-in-her-mind.jpg" alt="You own the castles of your mind. " /><figcaption>When my wife rejected what her church leaders taught, she reveled in the private castle of her mind.
 She realized it was a space no one else could enter, and she was free to believe whatever she wanted in there.</figcaption></figure>